Tool-as-Interface: Learning Robot Policies from Observing Human Tool Use: Additional Experimental Results

-Our framework generates faster, smoother, and more natural trajectories compared to traditional approaches, as demonstrated by the end effector (EEF) XY trajectory for the meatball scooping task in Figure~\ref{fig:trajectory_comparison}.
-Figure~\ref{fig:trajectory_comparison}(a) depicts the initial setup of one trial, while Figure~\ref{fig:trajectory_comparison}(b) contrasts the XY trajectory of the policy rollout using our framework with that of a policy trained on robot-collected data.
-Our framework surpasses the baseline approach in two critical aspects: \begin{itemize} \item \textbf{Improved Motion Fluidity:} Trajectories generated by our framework are significantly smoother and less jerky, enabling more fluid and precise task execution.
-In contrast, the robot-collected data results in jerky motions caused by excessive waypoints, which disrupt movement precision and degrade performance. \item \textbf{Efficient and Effective Learning:} The trajectories produced by our framework contain 10 times fewer waypoints than those from robot-collected data.
-The reduction simplifies the learning space, mitigates cumulative error growth, and minimizes the risk of distribution shifts commonly observed in behavior cloning.
-As a result, our policies exhibit significantly improved sample efficiency. \end{itemize}
+\textbf{Policy Execution Trajectory Comparison:} Our framework produces faster, smoother, and more natural trajectories compared to traditional approaches, as shown by the end-effector (EEF) XY trajectory for the meatball scooping task in Figure~\ref{fig:trajectory_comparison}.
+Figure~\ref{fig:trajectory_comparison}(a) shows the task setup, and Figure~\ref{fig:trajectory_comparison}(b) compares our policy rollout with a baseline trained on robot-collected data.
+Our trajectory is significantly smoother, with 10$\times$ fewer waypoints, resulting in more fluid execution, reduced cumulative errors, and improved sample efficiency, thereby mitigating the distribution shifts commonly observed in behavior cloning.
+In contrast, the baseline exhibits excessive waypoints and discontinuous motions that hinder precise task execution.